 Dizziness and vertigo are symptoms of a vestibular balance disorder.
-Balance disorders can strike at any age, but are most common as people age.
+Balance disorders can strike at any age, but are most common as you get older.

 Your ear is a complex system of bone and cartilage.
 Within it is a network of canals.
 These are called semicircular canals.
-There are also fluid-filled pouches.
-These are called the otolithic organs.
-These structures contribute to your sense of balance.
-Part of this system includes the cochlea.
-This is a spiral structure that also helps you hear.
-All of these delicate pieces make up the vestibular system.
+The canals are filled with fluid.
+The position of the fluid changes with movement.
+A sensor in the ear then sends the information to your brain to contribute to your sense of balance.
+These and other delicate pieces make up the vestibular system.

 Certain things can affect the signals from any of the parts of the vestibular system causing symptoms.

 - Inner ear problems, such as poor circulation in the ear

 - Problems rooted in your brain, such as traumatic brain injury

 What are the symptoms of vestibular balance disorders?

 The symptoms of a vestibular balance disorder include:

 - Feeling off-balance